casaArseniy/Hacktoon_AnimeGame/README.md

   <li>pygame-menu
 </ul>

 Spritesheets used are not mine, the name of their creator is on them.
-Took them from here <a href ="https://www.narutohq.com/sprites.php">here.</a>
+Took them from <a href ="https://www.narutohq.com/sprites.php">here.</a>